Pick a Concentration

 General Practice, Solo and Small Firm

 Patent, trademark and other intellectual property.
 Intellectual property is a growing legal field in the United States and internationally.
 Students who choose this concentration will focus on patent and trademark law and other advanced intellectual property law.
-This concentration dovetails neatly with WMU-Cooley's LL.M. joint degree program in Intellectual Property.
-WMU-Cooley has multiple externship placements with private firms that focus on intellectual property, including sports and entertainment law firms.
+Cooley has multiple externship placements with private firms that focus on intellectual property, including sports and entertainment law firms.

-Public law (human rights, immigration, environmental) and international business transactions).
+Public law (human rights, immigration, environmental and international business transactions).
 International practice has both public law and private law dimensions.
 Students who enroll in this concentration will choose elective classes that emphasize either public international law or private international law, or include a combination of electives.
-Students who participate in one or more of WMU-Cooley's foreign study programs are able to earn up to 10 credits which satisfy the concentration's general international law elective course requirements.
-WMU-Cooley has multiple externship placements in the United States and abroad where students work in a placement which focuses on international law issues.
+Students who participate in one or more of Cooley's Study Abroad programs are able to earn up to 10 credits which satisfy the concentration's general international law elective course requirements.
+Cooley has multiple externship placements in the United States and abroad where students work in a placement which focuses on international law issues.

 Civil or criminal litigator, includes negotiation and ADR skills.
 Students in this concentration develop the skills necessary to function as an effective civil or criminal litigator.
 Few disputes are actually tried to a conclusion, and an effective litigator must have a skill set that includes negotiation and alternative dispute resolution.
-Students can gain litigation experience in many WMU-Cooley clinics, or in most externships with a legal aid, prosecutor's or public defender's office.
-WMU-Cooley also has multiple externship placements in private firms which focus on litigation preparation and assisting the supervising attorney in court.
+Students can gain litigation experience in a Cooley clinic, or in most externships with a legal aid, prosecutor's or public defender's office.
+Cooley also has multiple externship placements in private firms which focus on litigation preparation and assisting the supervising attorney in court.